EDMdesigner/EDMdesigner-API-Doc/README.md

   * title {String} The title of the new template, if it is not given, then the project's name will be 'Untitled'
   * description {String} Description of the template, by defaullt it is an empty string
   * document {Object} An object, which represents a template.
 By setting this param, you can create new projects based on your prepared custom templates
+  * customData {Object} You can upload custom informations to this project.
+You can save any kind of information.
+It is up to you, how you want to use it!

 ####Answer:
 Project object: